turlando/CNSign/README.md

 ## Prerequisites

 The CNS is just an ordinary smart card holding a cryptographic certificate.
-In order to use you will need a smart card reader.
+In order to use it you will need a smart card reader.
 Some laptops such as my ThinkPad X250 might ship with a buil-in reader, otherwise you will need to buy an USB smart card reader.

 The Italian CNS must be activated.
 Once the smart card has been activated you will receive PIN, PUK and CIP codes.
 Refer to you region administrative website